maxou75/keewe-test-backend/README.md

 ## Conception

-I decided to implement a service that use a local NoSQL database called RxDB for its simplicity and efficiency.
+I decided to implement a service that uses a local NoSQL database called RxDB for its simplicity and efficiency.
 Indeed, it uses the process storage, so it is not persistent.
 I also implemented a service to call an external API (currencyapi.com) to have real-time currencies in the app.
-I am limited to 300 calls due to the free account limitation so, use the static in-code currencies value if necessary.
+I am limited to 300 calls due to the free account limitation so, please use the static in-code currencies value if necessary.
-I first wanted to use exchangeratesapi.io, but it turned out that this API only allows to get EUR rates currency.
+I first wanted to use exchangeratesapi.io, but it turned out that this API only allowed me to get EUR currencies.
-I have all the tests in app.controller.spec.test.ts file that check that all services works well and return errors if necessary.
+Furthermore, I have all the tests in the app.controller.spec.test.ts file that check that all services work well and return errors if necessary.

 There are 4 REST API services :
 - Fetch the currencies.
 - Get a conversion currency value.
 It uses the real-time currencies to calculate a specified amount for a specified allowed currency.
 - Insert a new payment.
-It inserts the payment in a specific collections.
+It inserts the payment into a specific collection.
 - Retrieve all the payments.
 It gets the payments from the specific collections.